Modules

 module purge

-The KLONE cluster uses the more feature-rich LMOD implementation of modules.
-You're welcome to email us if you have any questions about modulefile creation on KLONE.
+The klone cluster uses the more feature-rich LMOD implementation of modules.
+You're welcome to email us if you have any questions about modulefile creation on klone.

 LMOD#